Merrimack College Athletics Fellowships

 WELLNESS WORKDAYS DIETETIC INTERNSHIP (DI) FELLOWSHIP PROGRAM

 This Fellowship Program combines one of the existing Merrimack College Health Sciences graduate degrees (e.g., Health and Wellness Management, Community Health Education, or Exercise and Sports Science) with the accredited Dietetic internship program offered by Wellness Workdays, Inc. The complementary programs create a unique pairing where Registered Dietician candidates dually enroll and complete all requirements for both programs in one calendar year.
-The Dual MS-DI Fellowship provides a $10,000 scholarship towards the cost of full-time tuition at Merrimack.
+The Dual MS-DI Fellowship provides a half tuition scholarship.
 For more information, visit Wellness Workdays or Heath Sciences graduate programs websites.

 Other Professional Development Opportunities For Graduate Fellows and Non-Fellows: HEALTH SCIENCES TEACHING ASSISTANTS (TAs)